capensis/canopsis/doc/Sakura/developer-guide/engines/rights.rst

     def add_composite(e_name, e_type, comp_name, comp_rights=None)
     """
+    Args:
-    @e_name name of the entity to be modified
+        e_name: name of the entity to be modified
-    @e_type type of the entity
+        e_type: type of the entity
-    @comp_name id of the composite to add to the entity
+        comp_name: id of the composite to add to the entity
-    @comp_rights to be specified if the composite has to be created beforehand
+        comp_rights: specified if the composite has to be created beforehand
+    Returns:
+        ``True`` if the composite was added to the entity ``False`` otherwise
     """

     # Example